Default video thumbnail

 Citadel of Masyaf

 Masyaf Citadel is smaller in scale than Aleppo or Salah ad-Din and is situated on the edge of a provincial town.
-A fighting castle rather than a royal seat, and more rugged in character, the Citadel was one of the most complete mediaeval fortresses surviving in Syria.
+A fighting castle rather than a royal seat, and more rugged in character, the Citadel was one of the most complete medieval fortresses surviving in Syria.
 Most of what remains standing dates from the period of Ismaili occupation in the 12th and 13th centuries.